AgathiyanChe/Basics-BigData/Readme.md

 ```sql
 CREATE EXTERNAL TABLE people (id INT,name STRING,telephone INT) ROW FORMAT DELIMITED FIELDS TERMINATED BY ',';
 ```
->Remenber to use `Location` when a tables should be created in a specific directory
+> Remember to use `Location` when a tables should be created in a specific directory

 If the user wants to explore the tables in the current database: `SHOW TABLES`.
 Sometimes users wants to see information about tables, users can use `DESCRIBE tableName` or `DESCRIBE FORMATTED tableName`.